hanerkoca/How-to-use-Fibrous-SDK/chapters/Examples.md

 tsc route.ts
 ```

-After creating the js file...
+After creating the js file, run it...
 ```bash
 node route.js
 ```

 As a result we get the best route from sdk like below:<br>

 route {<br>
   success: true,<br>
   inputToken: {<br>